antnn/is-it-pwsh-bug-qm/README.md

 PSRemotingProtocolVersion      2.3
 SerializationVersion           1.1.0.1
 ```
-## It seems it fixed in pwsh core `PowerShell 7.4.5`
+## Note: This issue appears to be resolved in PowerShell Core version 7.4.5.

 ## Description:
+Detailed Description:
-When running `Add-Type` command in an elevated `PowerShell` process started programmatically, it fails with an error related to file paths or assemblies not being found.
-The same code works fine when run directly in an admin PowerShell window launched from the GUI.
+When executing the Add-Type command within an elevated PowerShell process that was initiated programmatically, the operation fails.
+The error messages typically relate to issues with file paths or an inability to locate necessary assemblies.
+Interestingly, the same code executes without issues when run directly in an administrative PowerShell window launched manually through the graphical user interface.

-## Key Points:
+## Key Observations:
-1. The issue occurs when using `Start-Process` to launch an elevated PowerShell session.
+1. The problem manifests when using `Start-Process` to launch an elevated `PowerShell` session.
-2. The Add-Type command works in a regular `PowerShell` session.
+2. The Add-Type command functions correctly in a standard, non-elevated `PowerShell` session.
-3. The error suggests problems with file paths or assembly references.
+3. Error messages suggest complications with file path resolution or assembly reference issues.
-4. Importantly, the code compiles and adds the type successfully in the root (first) process (the non-elevated PowerShell session that initiates the elevated process).
+4. It's crucial to note that the code successfully compiles and adds the type in the initial, non-elevated `PowerShell` session that initiates the elevated process.
 ![pwsh_screeen](https://github.com/antnn/is-it-pwsh-bug-qm/blob/main/pwsh_bug.png?raw=true)

 # Additional Findings: